Former WSU star Ehlo back in spotlight, thanks to docuseries’ portrayal of ‘The Shot’

 Jordan said Ehlo’s assignment was “a mistake.”
 And Harper said he was upset when Wilkens elected to go with Ehlo, instead of him.
 Harper’s brief narrative is as follows: “We’re up by one, and I said, ‘Coach, I got MJ.’
 Coach tells me, ‘I’m going to put Ehlo on MJ.’
 And I’m like, ‘Yeah, OK, whatever, (expletive) this (expletive).”

-A confounded Ehlo perked up, and may have given the TV a shout.
+A confounded Ehlo perked up, and may have given the television a shout.

 “I don’t remember him saying that, and I’ve seen some of my teammates — and coach Wilkens — (quoted in articles) saying they don’t remember that either,” Ehlo said.
 “During the timeout, we were just catching our breath.
 I didn’t hear him say it then, and I didn’t hear him say it to coach Wilkens.